Purchases made through my links help support this website, at no additional cost to you. Details.

 These very rare examples of disasters are just to give you an idea of how prepared you should be, to teach a great class.

 That is the most difficult thing for me to say.
 It may be the most difficult rule for you to stick to.
 But, you must be prepared.
-You must always put your students first.
+Always put your students first.

 At least 80% of the time, you won’t encounter anything this dramatic.
 Usually, the “oops” moments involve something minor like a window that won’t open, or not enough paper towels for cleanup.

 In general, teaching at shops, shows, and events is so much fun, I’d teach for free.
-(And now, I often do!)
+(Sometimes, I do!)

 It’s rare that anything goes terribly awry.

-If you’ve planned ahead and are firm about protecting your students’ interests, every class can be fabulous fun for everyone involved.
+If you do, every class can be fabulous fun for everyone involved.